dev-aspectj/aspectj-maven-plugin/README.md

     and some improved configuration parameter descriptions for the [`compile`](https://dev-aspectj.github.io/aspectj-maven-plugin/compile-mojo.html) and
     [`test-compile`](https://dev-aspectj.github.io/aspectj-maven-plugin/test-compile-mojo.html) goals.
 The same
-    help texts for all Maven goals of course are also available from the command line, e.g. via `mvn dev.aspectj:aspectj-maven-plugin:help -Ddetail=true -Dgoal=compile`.
+    help texts for all Maven goals are also available from the command line, e.g. via `mvn dev.aspectj:aspectj-maven-plugin:help -Ddetail=true -Dgoal=compile`.
 This is of course true for all Maven plugins, I am just mentioning it for your convenience.